NK-TheAnalyst/foreign_trade_analysis/README.md

 - Created custom column names to add the year in front of column names.
 - Changed the object datatype to float datatype for numerical columns.
 - Exported the cleaned dataframe to a new csv file
+---

+## **Insights Generation**

+### **Merged dataframe (conuntry_ttrade_23_24 and country_ttrade_24_25)

+- Merged country_ttrade and country_ttrade_23_24 as it both contains same data for different years
+- Created new columns import_growth & export_growth
+- Found out the increased export %, import % and growth %
+- only 2 countries have increased in import over the year
+- only 1 country have increased total trade value over the year

+### **Country_ttrade23_24**

+- Filtered Top 10 countries with high number of tea export values in the year 2023-2024 and low number of export values.
+- Created a barplot for the top 10 countries and bottom 10 countries using seaborn.

+- Created the same of countries with highest import values and lowest import values

+- Discovered 42 countries have export values, that are greather than average export values of all countries.

+- Created a barplot for countries with high trade balance value and low trade balance value.

+- Created four box plot with subplots for understanding the distribution of dataset values of import, export, total trade and trade balance.

+### **merged dataframe (commodity_wise_export and commodity_wise_import)**

+- Merged commmodity_wise_export and commodity_wise_import using pd.merge as it have same values.
+- Created new columns for trade balance for Apr-May 2024 export and import and Apr-May 2025 export and import values.
+- Created new columns for export and import growth_pct over the period of Apr-May 2024 and Apr-May 2025
+- Plotted a barplot with seaborn for top 10 commodities with increased export growth pct value and increased import growth pct value

+### **commodity_group_dataframe**

+- Created a treeplot using plotly with values as Apr-May 2025 (P) for identidying top and bottom commodities
+- we can see the values in the treeplot by hovering the mousecursor over plot boxes.

+### **top_100_countries dataframe**

+- plotted a barchart using plotly for top 10 countries with highest trade balance

+- plotted a barchart using plotly for top 10 countries with highest export values

+- plotted a barchart using plotly for top 10 countries with highest import values